Competency Problems: On Finding and Removing Artifacts in Language Data: Introduction

-We conclude with a few simple recommendations for future data collection efforts based on this analysis, including: (1) find ways to inject randomness into data collection processes, to mitigate priming effects; and (2) consider using local perturbation methods to augment data collection, preferably doing this \emph{after} data has been split into training and test sets, using \emph{different} perturbation processes between train and test.
-We believe that our theoretical analysis of these problems provides a good starting point for future analyses of methods to improve data collection processes in NLP, as well as insights for inductive biases that could be introduced to better model competency problems.
+We believe our theoretical analysis of these problems provides a good starting point for future analyses of methods to improve NLP data collection, as well as insights for inductive biases that could be introduced to better model competency problems.